miyako/4D-AIKit/README.md

 **Phi** is an open weight model developed by Microsoft.
 Several variants of the model are hosted on [Microsoft Foundry](https://azure.microsoft.com/en-us).

 [**Phi 4 Mini Instruct**](https://huggingface.co/microsoft/Phi-4-mini-instruct) and [Phi 4 Multimodal Instruct](https://huggingface.co/microsoft/Phi-4-multimodal-instruct) supports function calls but not [Phi 4 Mini Reasoning](https://huggingface.co/microsoft/Phi-4-mini-reasoning) or the original [Phi 4](https://huggingface.co/microsoft/phi-4).
 Because the reasoning models do not support function calls, you need to give clear instructions on how to use the tools and what to do with the results; you can't expect the model to plan a sequence of function calls.
+If you give a reasoning task to the instruct model, it will eventually run out of tokens:

+> the request exceeds the available context size, try increasing it

 Phi 4 supports structured output on llama.cpp but not on Microsoft Foundry.
 The backend server framework used by Microsoft Azure OpenAI evidently implements the older "JSON Mode" standard not the newer "Structured Outputs" standard.